abdukkipati70/PSR_Audio/README.md

-load using dac

-use dma

-- copy data wo cpu, event triggered
+# Audio Playback System Notes

+## DAC & DMA
+- Load audio using DAC
+- Use DMA to transfer data without CPU involvement (event-triggered)
-- stm32g0
+- Target MCU: STM32G0

+## Buffering
-use a buffer to load one while playing other
+- Use a double buffer: load one while playing the other

-16 sounds
+- 16 sounds total

-micro sd
+## Storage
+- Use a microSD card

-fatfs middleware
+- FATFS middleware

-- make a folder
+- Create a dedicated folder for sounds

-when holding down, continuously play so figure out a way to loop

-48 MHz
+- Raw data stored on SD card
+- Filenames are in hexadecimal

+## Playback Logic
+- Continuous playback when holding down a button → implement looping

+## Button Input
+- Button value comes from CAN (currently just a boolean)
+- 4 GPIOs for 4-bit input
+- Use interrupts to detect button presses

+## Audio Output
+- LM356 buffer to receive DAC signal for playback
+- Likely <1 gain op-amp (LM324, quad op-amp)
+- 3.5mm jack may introduce other voltage considerations

+## Additional Considerations
+- Use a timer for double buffer reading
+- Wavetable for testing
+- Power: 5V for everything